Skip to main content

 Should I install a heat pump and solar panels at the same time?

 Absolutely.
-Combining heat pump + solar maximizes federal tax credits ($8,000-$11,000 total) and achieves complete energy independence.
+Combining heat pump + solar achieves complete energy independence.
 Installing simultaneously saves on labor costs and allows us to size the solar system to power your heat pump.
 Many homeowners eliminate ALL energy bills (gas + electric) with this combination.
 Schedule integrated assessment.

 What's the difference between SEER2, HSPF2, and AFUE ratings?

-SEER2 (Seasonal Energy Efficiency Ratio) measures cooling efficiency - higher is better (minimum 16 for tax credit).
+SEER2 (Seasonal Energy Efficiency Ratio) measures cooling efficiency - higher is better (16+ recommended).
 HSPF2 (Heating Seasonal Performance Factor) measures heating efficiency - look for 9+ (10+ for cold climates).
 AFUE (Annual Fuel Utilization Efficiency) measures gas furnace efficiency - 95% means 5% waste.
-Heat pumps with SEER2 16 and HSPF2 10 qualify for the $2,000 federal tax credit through December 31, 2025.
+Higher efficiency ratings mean greater energy savings over the system's lifespan.

 Proper sizing is critical - oversized or undersized systems waste energy and money.
-With the $2,000 federal heat pump tax credit expiring December 31, 2025, now is the time to upgrade.
+With rising energy costs, upgrading to an efficient heat pump delivers strong long-term savings.

 • ✅ Calculate exact heating/cooling loads for your home